GAA-UAM/GBNN-MO/README.md

-# Multivariate Gradient Boosted Neural Network
+# Gradient Boosted Neural Network-Multi-Output

 # About
 The focus of this package is to provide related examples of the paper's experiments and results.
 You can reproduce our paper's results with the help of this package.